nskubler/leasecompare/README.md

 # leasecompare

+NOW DEFUNCT.
 A webapp to help compare leases.
+I may return to this in the future to try out Vue and Tailwind.

 ## Getting started